1066 Country Walk

-The route starts by Pevensey castle and heads through the countryside to the 15th century Herstmonceux Castle with its moat and Elizabethan gardens.
+The route starts at Pevensey Castle where the Norman army stayed before proceeding to the Battle of Hastings.
+You then head through the countryside to the 15th century Herstmonceux Castle with its moat and Elizabethan gardens.
 The path then continues through Ashburnham to the fascinating Battle Abbey, set on the site of the 1066 Battle of Hastings.

 1066 Country Walk Ordnance Survey Map - view and print off detailed OS map

 1066 Country Walk Open Street Map - view and print off detailed map

 1066 Country Walk OS Map - Mobile GPS OS Map with Location tracking

 1066 Country Walk Open Street Map - Mobile GPS Map with Location tracking

 There's some good choices for refreshments in the lovely Rye Harbour area.
 The William the Conqueror pub is located right on the harbour and worthy of investigation.
 Recently refurbished, it’s a smart, friendly, traditional pub, boasting real ales, hearty pub food and a friendly welcome.
 There’s a large outdoor area here, with plenty of alfresco seating on the banks of the River Rother.
 It's a great spot to enjoy lunch while looking out for some of the local wildlife that make this a Site of Special Scientific Interest.
 You can find the pub near the car park on the eastern side of the reserve at postcode TN31 7TU.